hystrath/hystrath.github.io/how-tos-cfd-fleming/how-tos-cfd-fleming-thermophysical.md

 }
 ```

-The entries of the <subdict>transport</subdict> subdictionary are omitted as they will be discussed in <a href="https://hystrath.github.io/how-tos-cfd-fleming/how-tos-cfd-fleming-transport/"><b>B. TRANSPORT</b></a>.
+where the entries of the <subdict>transport</subdict> subdictionary are omitted as they will be discussed in <a href="https://hystrath.github.io/how-tos-cfd-fleming/how-tos-cfd-fleming-transport/"><b>B. TRANSPORT</b></a>.
-The Table below lists the meaning of the different keys present in the <subdict>specie</subdict> subdictionary.
+The following table is listing the different keys present in the <subdict>specie</subdict> subdictionary and their meanings.

 <table>
   <tr>